Skip to content

 WORKDIR /app

-# Install Python Dependencies
+# Install Python libs

-RUN pip install --no-cache-dir \
+RUN pip install --no-cache-dir -r requirements.txt

-# Copy the server code
+# Copy application code

 COPY server.py .

-# Expose the Railway/FastMCP port
+# Expose the SSE port (Required for Railway/Cloud)

 EXPOSE 8000